Rethinking account security

 Pushing boundaries with educational content

-I championed the "What sign-in options are right for you?" page design based on user research showing people wanted more context and education around security features.
-The mocks use placeholder images to rapidly validate information architecture with stakeholders before investing in detailed graphics.
-Working with my UX writing partner, I organized authentication methods by priority – most secure, convenient, and backup options – while prioritizing security over convenience despite technical complexity.
+I championed a "What sign-in options are right for you?" page based on research showing users wanted more context around security features.
+Working with my UX writing partner, I organized authentication methods by priority (most secure, convenient, and backup options) while prioritizing security over convenience.

 A landing page for users to explore and learn more about the multitude of sign in options available